juju/docs/src/en/users-models.md

 juju grant frances@external addmodel
 ```

+!!!Note: the '@external' is required as it indicates where the credential
+comes from, as opposed to '@local'.

 You can allow anyone with an Ubuntu SSO account to create models on this
 controller like this: